Berky115/tic-tac-react/README.md

 ## Tic Tac React:
-A fully realized version of Tic Tac Toe based on the offical React setup Track.
+A fully realized version of Tic Tac Toe based on the offical React training track.

 - Intended for 2 players
 - Rewind to previous moves using the moves list